Northeastern-Electric-Racing/LearningSessions/c/README.md

 For streamlining development (and because compiling C/C++ on Windows is kinda annoying) we are going to be using a Docker container to actually handle the compilation.
 Literally all this container is doing is providing a build environment with all the tooling we need.

+>!
+Execute these in the `c` directory of the Learning Session repo

 To build your project:
 ```
 docker build -t ner-gcc .